COVID-19 pandemic in the Philippines

 After over a month without recording any cases, the Philippines confirmed its first local transmission on March 7, 2020.
 Since then, the virus has spread to the country's 81 provinces.
 National and local governments have been imposing community quarantines since March 15, 2020, as a measure to limit the spread of the virus.
-These include the Luzon-wide enhanced community quarantine (ECQ) that was implemented in March–May 2020.
+These include the Luzon-wide enhanced community quarantine (ECQ) that was implemented from March to May 2020.
 On March 24, President Rodrigo Duterte signed the Bayanihan to Heal as One Act, a law that granted him additional powers to handle the pandemic.
 This was repealed by a follow-up law, the Bayanihan to Recover as One Act, which he signed on September 11.

-The Philippines had a slightly lower testing capacity than its neighbors in Southeast Asia during the first months of the pandemic in the country.
+The Philippines had a slightly lower testing capacity than its neighbors in Southeast Asia during the first months of the pandemic.
 COVID-19 tests had to be taken in Australia, as the Philippines lacked testing kits.
-By the end of January 2020, the Research Institute for Tropical Medicine (RITM) in Muntinlupa, Metro Manila began its testing operations and became the country's first testing laboratory.
-The DOH has since then accredited 279 laboratories that are capable of detecting the SARS-CoV-2 virus.
+By the end of January 2020, the Research Institute for Tropical Medicine (RITM) in Muntinlupa, Metro Manila, began its testing operations and became the country's first testing laboratory.
+The Philippines' Department of Health (DOH) has since then accredited 279 laboratories that were capable of detecting the SARS-CoV-2 virus.
 As of September 10, 2021, 277 of these have conducted 19,742,325 tests from more than 18,551,810 unique individuals.

-COVID-19 cases throughout the country started declining in February 2022, and by May 2022, the health department noted that the country was at "minimal-risk case classification" with an average of only 159 cases per day recorded from May 3 to 9.
+In February 2022, COVID-19 cases throughout the country started to decline, and by May 2022, the DOH noted that the country was at "minimal-risk case classification" with an average of only 159 cases per day recorded from May 3 to 9.
 As of early June 2022, 69.4 million Filipinos have been fully vaccinated, while 14.3 million individuals received their booster shots.
-In August 2022, Filipino public schools reopened for in person learning for the first time in two years.
-As of 23 February 2023, a total of 170,545,638 vaccine doses have been administered.
+In August 2022, Filipino public schools reopened for in-person learning for the first time in two years.
+As of February 23, 2023, a total of 170,545,638 vaccine doses have been administered.

+On July 22, 2023, President Bongbong Marcos lifted the COVID-19 pandemic as a state of public health emergency.

+On June 14, 2024, a Reuters exposé revealed that the United States allegedly launched a clandestine campaign against China in the Philippines at the height of the pandemic, causing economic damage and putting innocent lives at risk.
+It was meant to undermine China's inoculation―vaccine, face masks, and testing kits.
+Its purpose was to counter China's growing sphere of influence in the country since the Duterte administration had a good relationship with China.
+The Philippines' DOH expressed the need for further investigations into the matter.
+A subsequent Reuters report found that the Embassy of China in Manila hired a local marketing firm to conduct a covert astroturfing social media campaign that included promoting CoronaVac in the country.